 Talking to Your Preschooler About Death

 All life ends in death.
 But because our culture has difficulty accepting this fact, death has become an unspeakable terror.
-Death lurks in the shadows of our lives, ready to claim, at a moment's notice, someone we love.

 Perhaps due to our own fears, speaking to preschoolers about death is an even greater taboo today than talking about sex.
 Adults try to justify their reticence by arguing that because young children can't possibly understand death, parents should spare their preschoolers the burden of thinking about it.

 But this excuse for avoiding an unpleasant subject consigns young children to the darkness.
 If you don't discuss death at all with your child, she will be totally unprepared if someone close to her does die.
 Will you force your preschooler to deal with her grief and fears alone?
-Or will you help bear some of her burden by looking for answers together?
+Or will you help bear some of her burdens by looking for answers together?

-What Happens When Someone Dies?
+Explaining to Kids What Happens When Someone Dies

 Before a tragedy forces you and your preschooler to confront the specter of death together, try to bring it up in a neutral way.
 The opportunities to speak about death with your preschooler are endless, because death is literally all around us.
 Any of the following situations can provide you with the opening you need to bring up the subject of death in a nonthreatening, nonpersonal way:

 - Your child notices a squashed squirrel in the middle of the road.